Princess Juliane of Saxe-Coburg-Saalfeld: Life after separation

 By 1803 the divorce was still refused, because Dowager Empress Maria Fyodorovna feared that her son Konstantin could contract a second morganatic marriage, and the official separation would damage the reputation of the grand duchess.

-At first, the grand duchess feared an unfavorable opinion about her conduct among the European courts; however, they showed their sympathy.
+At first, Anna feared an unfavorable opinion about her conduct among the European courts; however, they showed their sympathy.
 Still legally married, Anna, eager to have a family, found solace in clandestine affairs.

-On 28 October 1808, Anna gave birth to an illegitimate son, named Eduard Edgar Schmidt-Löwe.
-The father of this child may have been Jules Gabriel Émile de Seigneux, a minor French nobleman and officer in the Prussian army.
+On 28 October 1808, Anna gave birth to an illegitimate son, Eduard Edgar Schmidt-Löwe.
+The father of this child may have been Jules Gabriel Émile de Seigneux, a minor Swiss nobleman and officer in the Prussian army. de Seigneux, however, turned out to be as controlling as her husband and the relationship ended.

 Eduard was ennobled by his mother's younger brother, Ernst I, Duke of Saxe-Coburg and Gotha, and assumed the surname von Löwenfels by decree on 18 February 1818.

-Later, Anna moved to Bern, Switzerland, and gave birth to a second illegitimate child in 1812, a daughter, named Louise Hilda Aglaë d'Aubert.
-The father was Rodolphe Abraham de Schiferli, a Swiss surgeon, professor and chamberlain of Anna's household from 1812 to 1837.
-In order to cover another scandal in Anna's life, the baby was adopted by Jean François Joseph d'Aubert, a French refugee.
-After the affair ended, Schiferli maintained a tender and close friendship with the grand duchess until his death.
+Later, Anna moved to Bern, Switzerland, and gave birth to a second illegitimate child in 1812, a daughter named Louise Hilda Aglaë d'Aubert.
+The father was Rodolphe Abraham de Schiferli, a Swiss surgeon, professor and chamberlain of Anna's household from 1812 to 1837 and who had advised her during her first pregnancy.

+As de Schiferli was a married man and in order to cover another scandal in Anna's life, the baby was adopted by Jean François Joseph d'Aubert, a French refugee.
+After the affair ended, Schiferli maintained a tender and close friendship with Anna until his death.